UBC-ORCA/fp4-gemm-accelerator/README.md

-# Hardware MAC64 Instruction Set for Convolutions with FP4
+# Hardware MAC64 Instruction Set for Convolutions with FP4 (may be OBSOLETE -- based on STALE MAC64 design)

 In an effort to add further novelty to the design, I'm considering adding instructions to assist with accelerating convolutional neural networks.